 - Many discarded phones are still functional, but end up out of circulation.

-- There are currently half a billion phones ready for recycling in the U.S. alone and more than 11 million phones are manufactured each month.
+- There are currently half a billion phones ready for recycling in the U.S. alone and more than 1.2 billion phones are manufactured each year.

 - Smartphones contain toxic materials such as mercury, lead, beryllium, arsenic and cadmium.
 If improperly disposed of, these toxins can leak into our natural environment and have harmful effects.